ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 [^status]

-[^status]: The present revision is the first one after the adoption by the ASDF Working Group.
-Content-wise, it is unchanged compared to the preceding individual draft revision.
+[^status]: This revision applies a major restructuring to the document, reduces redundancy, and clarifies the illustration of some of the concepts used throughout the document.

 --- middle